-The Florida A&M golf team, who secured their first HBCU national championship this past summer was back in action last week in Maryland at the Howard/San Francisco Intercollegiate tournament.
+The Florida A&M golf team, which secured its first HBCU national championship this summer, was back in action last week in Maryland at the Howard/San Francisco Intercollegiate tournament.

 This season’s roster looks a little different.
 Key pieces from the Rattler’s championship squad, like Marcus Taylor, are gone.
 In fact, four out of the top five finishers for FAMU aren’t on the roster.